wandb/docs/docs/guides/models/notifications.md

 displayed_sidebar: default
 ---

-# Slack notification for new model versions
+# Notifications for new model versions
 Get Slack notifications when a new model version is linked to the model registry.